-Hey metallic embroidery fans, here’s something to be excited about — you can stitch the coolest (and shiniest) projects around thanks to one key tool: Angelina.
+Hey metallic embroidery fans, here’s something to be excited about — you can stitch the coolest (and shiniest) projects around thanks to one key tool: Angelina fiber.

-Angelina is available in translucent sheets and in fiber form, and it produces a soft drape not possible with metallic threads.
-The fibers resemble ultra-fine Easter grass and serve as a reflective light source, while also providing a palette for creating gorgeous, dimensional machine embroidery and textile art.
+Angelina is a stunning, translucent material that is available in fiber or sheets that can be used in a variety of applications.
+It produces a soft drape that is not possible with many metallic threads.
+The ultra-fine fibers reflect light while providing a palette for creating gorgeous, dimensional machine embroidery and textile art.

-Fusible only to itself, heat-bondable Angelina films and fibers can be ironed on any heat-resistant surface to create layers of sparkle, texture and dimension.
-(You can also press just in the center to create a smooth surface with feathery edges.)
+Heat-bondable Angelina films and fibers can be ironed on any heat-resistant surface to create layers of sparkle, texture and dimension.
+You can press it to your material to give your fabric an iridescent effect, or press only the center to create a reflective accent with feathered edges.
 Scraps can also be combined and re-fused, so the material is totally waste-free.
-Plus, on-fusible Angelina and items such as yarns, beads and wire can be fused between layers to create all the dimension you could possibly dream of.
+Plus, non-fusible Angelina and items such as yarns, beads and wire can be fused between layers to create all the dimension you could possibly dream of.

-These simple in the hoop designs are a great introduction to Angelina — and make beautiful hearts for Valentine’s Day, too.
+These simple designs are a great introduction to Angelina and make beautiful hearts for Valentine’s Day.

 Embroidered Angelina Heart